From torches to arena floors, UPS delivers

 Atlanta-based UPS is in the midst of moving and assembling all furnishings for the village that will house 10,500 athletes, having shipped the goods in from Asia.

-It will handle 250,000 pieces of luggage, move 400 tons of TV broadcast equipment into the International Broadcast Center for 21,000 media representatives and manage customs clearance.
+It will handle 250,000 pieces of luggage, move 400 tons of TV broadcast equipment into the International Broadcast Centre for 21,000 media representatives and manage customs clearance.

 It will be responsible for the timely placement of 1 million pieces of equipment for 26 sports in 34 Olympic venues across the U.K. for an estimated 800,000 ticketed spectators.